Sepahan S.C.: Štimac and Veisi years

-After Hossein Faraki's resignation, the club signed former Croatian national team manager Igor Štimac.
+After Hossein Faraki's resignation, the club signed former Croatia national team manager Igor Štimac.
 Igor Štimac won his first game against Naft Tehran, but after not winning a game in 10 weeks made the situations harder for Sepahan.
 Sepahan got knocked out of the Hazfi Cup by their rivals, Zob Ahan in penalties at the semi-final.
 Sepahan also went out of the AFC Champions League after losing five times in the first round.
 Igor Štimac resigned as Sepahan head coach on 20 April 2016, after a run of unsuccessful results which led the league champions Sepahan to end up in 11th place and out of both season's cups, Hazfi Cup and AFC Champions League.

 Before the start of the 2016–17 season, Abdollah Veisi who had led Esteghlal Khuzestan to the league title, was announced as the new manager of Sepahan but sepahans poor results continued so they announced Zlatko Kranjčar as their new manager.
 Sepahan finished the season in the 5th place.